Las02/ml_ops_project/reports/README.md

 >
 > Answer:

-We used Compute Engine, Artifact Registry, and Cloud Build in our project.
+We used Compute Engine, Artifact Registry, Bucket and Cloud Build in our project.
 Compute Engine is used to create and run virtual machines, giving us a separate environment to work with.
 Artifact Registry is used for building and storing container images.
+Bucket is for cloud storage.
 We also used Cloud Build to automate the process of building and deploying containers, which streamlined our workflow.

 ### Question 18